georgeeeee/PM2.5_of_US_counties/README.md

 ## Sketches

 ![image](https://user-images.githubusercontent.com/18320430/94642072-20576f00-02b1-11eb-8f19-58447ba7f63a.PNG)
 The data of concentration of PM2.5 is presented by the shade of color of each county.
 The deeper the color refers to the higher PM2.5 concentration in that area.
-And there is a scrollbar on the bottom of the map which can be dragged by users to switch the year.
-The scrollbar will shift automatically after the initialization of the website to present the changes of PM2.5 over year.
+And there is a scrollbar on the bottom of the map **which can be dragged by users to switch the year**.
+The scrollbar will shift automatically after the initialization of the website to present the changes of PM2.5 concentration over year.

 ## Open Questions